A new memoir by Ibtisam Barakat:

 PUBLICATIONS OTHER THAN BOOKS INCLUDE:

 Poems, essays, short stories of fiction and non-fiction, book reviews, op-eds, and numerous interviews.
-Ibtisam Barakat's writings appeared in magazines such as World Literature Today; Wasafiri of International Literature, Weekly Reader; Book Bird, the journal of the International Board on Books for Young Readers; Gilcrease Journal; The Washington Post, the Progressive Media Project; Mizna Magazine, and in anthologies published by A. Knopf; Scholastic; Simon and Schuster; Random House and others.
+Ibtisam Barakat's writings appeared in magazines such as World Literature Today; The Nation magazine; Wasafiri of International Literature, Weekly Reader; Book Bird, the journal of the International Board on Books for Young Readers; Gilcrease Journal; The Washington Post, the Progressive Media Project; Mizna Magazine, and in anthologies published by A. Knopf; Scholastic; Simon and Schuster; Random House and others.

-Working in both English and Arabic, and with young people as well as adults, Ibtisam has spoken to audiences nationally and internationally, in venues such as the John F. Kennedy Center for the Performing Arts (Washington, DC); the New York Public Library; Columbia University, NY; Margaret Mitchell House, Atlanta; Center for Civil and Human Rights, Atlanta; Faulkner Word and Music Festival (New Orleans); Al Maadi Public Library (Egypt); Dartmouth College; Williams College, Georgia State University; the Cambridge Public Library; the JCC of San Francisco, Al-Najah University, Birzeit University, Bethlehem University (Palestine), Putney School in Vermont, and the Missouri Theater, and the Daniel Boone Regional Library, among others.
+Working in both English and Arabic, and with young people as well as adults, Ibtisam has spoken to audiences nationally and internationally, in venues such as the John F. Kennedy Center for the Performing Arts (Washington, DC); the New York Public Library; Columbia University, NY; Margaret Mitchell House and museum, Atlanta; Center for Civil and Human Rights, Atlanta; Faulkner Word and Music Festival (New Orleans); Al Maadi Public Library (Egypt); Dartmouth College; Williams College, Georgia State University; the Cambridge Public Library; the JCC of San Francisco, Al-Najah University, Birzeit University, Bethlehem University (Palestine), Putney School in Vermont, and the Missouri Theater, and the Daniel Boone Regional Library, among others.

 SEMINARS & WORKSHOPS:

 Ibtisam is the founder of WRITE YOUR LIFE seminars, a creative-expression forum through which people from various age groups and backgrounds contribute to writing a more collective history by sharing personal narratives.
-She led WRITE YOUR LIFE workshops, and conducted author residencies in a large number of schools and learning communities, including Irma Rangel Young Women Academy (TX); The New Orleans Center for Creative Arts NOCCA (LA); Arab Educational Forum, Agdir Fourth Hakaya Festival, Morocco, The American Schools in Dubai, Abu Dhabi, and Oman; Al-Bustan Seeds of Culture (PA), Creativity for Peace camp, The Museum School in Atlanta; NCTE (National Council of Teachers of English); and the Esalen Institute, Big Sur, California.
+Ibtisam has led WRITE YOUR LIFE workshops, and conducted author residencies in a large number of schools and learning communities, including Irma Rangel Young Women Academy (TX); The New Orleans Center for Creative Arts NOCCA (LA); Arab Educational Forum, Agdir Fourth Hakaya Festival, Morocco, The American Schools in Dubai, Abu Dhabi, and Oman; Al-Bustan Seeds of Culture (PA), Creativity for Peace camp, Santa Fe, The Museum School in Atlanta; NCTE (National Council of Teachers of English); and the Esalen Institute, Big Sur, California.

 ONGOING CREATIVE ACTIVITIES: